GoogleChrome/developer.chrome.com/site/en/docs/lighthouse/performance/bootup-time/index.md

 Lighthouse reports the time spent executing, evaluating, and parsing each JavaScript file that your page loads.

-{% partial 'lighthouse-performance/scoring.njk' %}
+{% Partial 'lighthouse-performance/scoring.njk' %}

 ## How to speed up JavaScript execution

-{% partial 'lighthouse-performance/js-perf.njk' %}
+{% Partial 'lighthouse-performance/js-perf.njk' %}

 ## Resources